Elias Díaz Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 14th in the league.

-- The Phillies have the 23rd-ranked team ERA across all MLB pitching staffs (5.10).
+- The Phillies have a 4.99 team ERA that ranks 23rd across all MLB pitching staffs.

-- The Phillies allow the 10th-fewest home runs in baseball (20 total, one per game).
+- The Phillies rank 13th in baseball in home runs surrendered (21 total, one per game).

-- The Phillies will send Nola (1-2) to the mound for his fifth start of the season.
-He is 1-2 with a 5.91 ERA and 19 strikeouts through 21 1/3 innings pitched.

-- His last time out came on Sunday against the Cincinnati Reds, when the right-hander tossed six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.